 - U.S. Census American Community Survey (source U.S. Census, accessed annually): The evaluator will use U.S. Census data to develop and refine survey and interview sample designs to reflect California's population.
-This will ensure that key demographic groups, defined by income levels, geographic areas, and household type and ownership, are appropriately captured. - CalMTA MTI program data and materials: The evaluator will review CalMTA's programtracking data to assess MPIs and milestones.
-This data includes information on midstream incentives, engagement and outreach activities, market partner agreements, and other materials related to CalMTA's RHP program activities.
+This will ensure that key demographic groups, defined by income levels, geographic areas, and household type and ownership, are appropriately captured. - CalMTA MTI program data and materials: The evaluator will review CalMTA's programtracking data to measure MPIs and milestones.
+This data includes information on midstream incentives, engagement and outreach activities (e.g., retailer engagement in the CalMTA technology challenge), and other materials related to MTI activities.
 CalMTA and its eventual implementation contractor(s) will capture data that aligns with the activities outlined in the MTI logic model, such as incentives provided, and outreach and engagement conducted.

-&lt;sup>11 CalMTA Room Heat Pumps Market Characterization Report, 2024. https://calmta.org/wp-content/uploads/sites/263/Market-Characterization-Report-RHP.pdf.
+&lt;sup>11 CalMTA Induction Cooking Market Characterization Report, 2024. https://calmta.org/wp-content/uploads/sites/263/Market-Characterization-Report-Induction-1.pdf.

-- EIA RECS data: RECS from the EIA provides data to assess broader market adoption trends for HVAC technologies.
-Because RECS is updated infrequently (approximately every five years), its use will be limited, although it should be examined, especially after updates to inform the evaluators understanding of the market and serve as a broader reference point for long-term trends rather than immediate year-to-year shifts.
-The RECS data will be used to: - 1.
-Analyze patterns of adoption for HVAC technologies across various housing types (i.e., single-family homes and multifamily units). - 2.
-Track shifts in consumer preferences over time, offering insights into the market's progression toward HVAC solutions.
+- EIA RECS data: The evaluator can assess broader market adoption trends for induction and other cooking technologies using RECS data.
+Because RECS is updated infrequently (approximately every five years), its use will be limited, although it should be examined, especially after updates to inform the evaluators' understanding of the market and serve as a broader reference point for long-term trends rather than immediate year-to-year shifts.
+RECS data will be used to: - 1) Analyze patterns of adoption for induction and other cooking technologies across various housing types (i.e., single-family homes and multifamily units). - 2) Track shifts in consumer preferences over time, offering insights into the market's progression toward induction cooking solutions. - 3) Compare the prevalence of induction cooking to other technologies, such as gas or cooking technologies, to understand market share and potential barriers to adoption.